 Subtract your AGI from the deduction and that will give you your taxable income.
 Did you know that you can claim certain charitable contributions on your taxes?
 That's exciting!

 How Do Tax Returns Work?

 Now you have a general idea as to how much you should pay income taxes.
 Let’s do some math to figure out how much you’d pay in income taxes.
 Let’s say that you’re filing as head of household and you had an income of $60,000 a year.
-You had above the line deductions of $4,000, making your AGI $56,000.
+You had above-the-line deductions of $4,000, making your AGI $56,000.
 Now take the standard deduction, which would be $18,650.

 Your total taxable income would be $37,350.
 That would put you in the 12% tax bracket.
 You would owe $4482 to the IRS in taxes for the year.
 Now, if you’re an employee, you’ll have taxes taken out of your paycheck.
 You’ll have paid taxes throughout the year.
 How much you pay largely depends on what you put on your W-4 form when you first started working for your employer.

 The more allowances you take, the less money will be withheld for taxes.
 In this scenario, if you get paid every other week (26 times a year), you want to have $172.39 withheld from each paycheck for federal income taxes.
 That doesn’t count the amount you’d pay in state and FICA taxes.
 That’s only for federal income tax.
 If you have that much withheld, you won’t get a refund.